Actively Recruiting

 • Presence of distant metastasis on conventional imaging (thoracic CT and abdominopelvic CT/MRI)

-• Refusal or contraindications to 18F-FDG-PET-CT
+• Refusal or contraindication to 18F-FDG-PET-CT

-• Refusal of metastasis-directed therapy or immunotherapy
+• Refusal of metastasis directed therapy or immunotherapy

-• Prior radiotherapy preventing metastasis-directed therapy
+• Prior radiotherapy preventing metastasis directed therapy

-• Contraindications to radiotherapy including active inflammatory bowel disease
+• Contraindications to radiotherapy, including active inflammatory bowel disease

 • Contraindications to immunotherapy